 - Problem definition – examination of the problem from many perspectives which seeks to find the root causes to address

-- Ideation – proliferation of ideas which improve, refine, copy, and innovate
+- Ideation – the proliferation of ideas that improve, refine, copy, and innovate

 - Solution selection – enhancing the best ideas into practical solutions

 - Implementation – determining what it will take to make the solutions happen and then doing it.

 Clearly, there’s an important role for each of the four thinking attributes in this process.
 So everyone is creative – just not in the same way.
 You can think of this as creative ‘style.’
 When you discover your thinking preferences, you gain clear insight into your creativity.